xSerpentineX/BubbleBoiBot/README.md

 # This bot is patched and no longer works!
 (RIP 2019-2020)

-## MESSAGE TO SKRIBBL.IO DISCORD: UNBAN BRITANNIA#0989.
+## MESSAGE TO SKRIBBL.IO DISCORD: PLEASE UNBAN BRITANNIA#0989.

  BubbleBoiBot v1.9.2 (Final Release)